Cambridge Scholars Network

 In order to prevent this metamorphosis, it is necessary to provide young, evangelical scholars with mentorship, encouragement, and the fellowship of like-minded peers.
 The Cambridge Scholars Network attempts to do just this.

-Bruce Little and Greg Pritchard will co-lead the 2016 Cambridge Scholars Network.
+Bruce Little will lead the 2017 Cambridge Scholars Network.

 Bruce A Little has master’s degrees in Apologetics and Religion and a PhD in Philosophy of Religion and a DMin in Apologetics.
 Presently, he serves as Senior Professor of Philosophy and director of the Francis A. Schaeffer Collection at Southeastern Baptist Theological Seminary, where he has been on faculty since 2001.
 Since 1995, he has travelled widely in Europe and Asia, lecturing in universities, teaching in a variety of schools and presenting papers at conferences.
 He has published in various professional journals, edited several books, either authored or co-authored six books, and contributed chapters in several books, the last being God and Evil published by InterVarsity Press, 2013.